jocelyn/bricabrac/README.md

 Some of them are more stable, however consider most of them as alpha quality.

 Consider this repository as draft, and partly obsolete.
+The content is experimental, and if valuable, the related resource gets integrated into public repositories.

 - Eiffel XMPP library (XMPP is also known as Jabber)